-Advantages: first new kit of this subject in this scale, very nicely
+Advantages: first new kit of this subject in this scale, very nicely rendered components

 Disadvantages: relatively obscure interim vehicle

 Recommendation: for all small-scale Soviet armor fans

 Following on the heels of the DML SU-100 kit (No. 7208) is this 1/72 effort; the original 1/35 scale pairing of these two was reversed.

 The SU-85M is a relatively obscure vehicle, as it was fielded as an interim version between the successful SU-85 and the more powerful SU-100.
 In December 1943 the GKO decided to move to the more powerful100mm D-10 gun and ordered that the new weapon be installed in a vehicle to replace the successful D-5 armed SU-85.
 Prototypes were built and testing was successful.
 But due to problems with getting the new D-10 into production, instead they converted over to producing the chassis for the new SU-100 but hastily refitted with a new mount for the older 85mm D-5.
 This vehicle, dubbed SU-85M, went into production from July to September 1944 when supplies of the D-10 began to reach the factory.

 The SU-85M used the nearly complete hull of the SU-100 with its commander's station and cupola moved to the right to clear the bigger gun, but with a smaller "ball" mount for the smaller 85mm gun.
 A total of 315 were built, and they were fielded in tank destroyer units.

 The DML kit is essentially that of the SU-100 kit but with a total of four new parts supplied for the 85mm D-5 gun, its mounts, and the rear of the casemate which was not quite the same as the SU-100.
 This includes the "slide molded" barrel with hollow muzzle.